bashforgo/advent-of-code/2024/18/task.md

 You and The Historians look a lot more pixelated than you remember.
 You're [inside a computer](/2017/day/2) at the North Pole!

 Just as you're about to check out your surroundings, a program runs up to you.
 "This region of memory isn't safe!
-The User misunderstood what a [pushdown automaton](https://en.wikipedia.org/wiki/Pushdown_automaton) is and their algorithm is pushing whole _bytes_ down on top of us!
-Run!"
+The User misunderstood what a [pushdown automaton](https://en.wikipedia.org/wiki/Pushdown_automaton) is and their algorithm is pushing whole _bytes_ down on top of us! <span title="Pun intended.">Run</span>!"

 The algorithm is fast - it's going to cause a byte to fall into your memory space once every [nanosecond](https://www.youtube.com/watch?v=9eyFDBPk4Yw)!
 Fortunately, you're _faster_, and by quickly scanning the algorithm, you create a _list of which bytes will fall_ (your puzzle input) in the order they'll land in your memory space.